 The Adult Lower Extremity Reconstructive Surgery Fellowship is designed to provide you with exposure to a large volume and variety of reconstructive surgical problems involving the hip and knee, as well as teaching, research, and leadership opportunities.
-The program includes 12 months of clinical work on four to six consultants' services; each rotation is six weeks to three months long.
+The program includes 12 months of clinical work on four to eight consultants' services; each rotation is six weeks to three months long.

 The Adult Lower Extremity Reconstructive Surgery Fellowship is accredited by the Accreditation Council for Graduate Medical Education (ACGME)

 The Adult Lower Extremity Reconstructive Surgery Fellowship began in 1972, and since that time, more than 80 physicians have completed training.
 It is anticipated that three fellows will complete training in the program annually.